vpeurala/aurinko-pg/README.md

 * Initialize the database state in the beginning of test runs, before running a single test.
 Use Docker for this.
 * Versioning policy so that version is specified in only one place.
+* Check that the PostgreSQL user used has superuser privileges.